 - 4 medium sweet potatoes or 8 small

 - Heat a large Dutch oven or heavy-bottomed pan over medium-high heat.
 Add 2 tablespoons of oil.
 When hot, add the onion, pepper and celery and cook for 5 - 10 minutes or until transparent.

-- Add the can of tomatoes with liquid, drained black beans, chopped chipotle peppers and corn.
+- Add the can of tomatoes with liquid, drained and rinsed black beans, chopped chipotle peppers and corn.

 - Season with chili powder, salt and pepper.

 - Let simmer on the stove while you cook the sweet potatoes.